zeyad-shaban/valit/readme.md

 *   [Github](https://github.com/zeyad-shaban/valit)
 *   [Valit on npmjs](https://www.npmjs.com/package/valit)

-If you have any ideas to improve the app feel free to open an issue on the github page.
+If you have any ideas to improve the app or this documentation please open an issue on the github page.